ShibeTemple/mc-negative/README.md

 # Minecraft Negative

 Compares a Minecraft world against its younger self to create a negative of the differences, consisting typically of player actions like player structures and blocks removed from the world.
-(Pre and Post world) The pre-world could be a backup or a blank world generated from post-world's seed in the same Minecraft version.
+We call these worlds Pre and Post.
+The Pre world could be a backup or a blank world generated with the same seed in the same Minecraft version.
 The program takes the differences between post and pre, then transposes them on a new world.
 This program was created with the intention of providing a way to essentially 'upgrade' a pre-existing Minecraft world to a newer version of Minecraft.
+Note: Currently does not support upgrading a pre-1.13 world past 1.13 due to data differences.
+Supports 1.16 to 1.17 and so on, however.

 ## Example: